JinmingZhuang/Paper_record/README.md

 B. Throughput<br>
 ![image](https://user-images.githubusercontent.com/77606152/151687275-b65ee053-7b3b-48f7-a08e-0fb34d6adf7d.png)<br>
 #### Argument:
 1) Design space exploration is not complete, since k is given by user.
 What if user want to achieve maximized throughput on a specific platform.
-How to define K?
+How to define K?<br>

+## 2022.1.29
+### Paper: Domain Specific Hardware Accelerators<br>
+### Author: BY WILLIAM J. DALLY, YATISH TURAKHIA, AND SONG HAN. <br> Publish: COMMUNICATIONS OF THE ACM'20
+#### Content:
+1) Why DSAs?<br>
+Moore’s Law and Dennard scaling have largely ended, which slows the scaling of performance and efficiency of processors.<br>
+2) How DSAs help?
+A. Specialization: Specialized logic takes minimum cycles.
+Specialized data type helps locality, communication and performace.<br>
+B. Parallelism: By specializing the application to a given domain, the synthronization and communication between PEs are greatly simplified, which makes parallelism much easier.<br>
+C. Local and optimized memory: The area and power are both dominated by memory.
+Optimized memory structure and scheduler helps.
+#### Guidance:
+1) Software and hardware codesign: Algorithm should be hardware friendly, for example, Deepcompression achieves 30x model reduce however the overhead of sparse method makes these algorithm uninteresting except for memory compression.
+2) Automation is neded: Flexible and programmable DSL can make DSA an excellent ecosystem.